davidefella/shopping_cart_manager/README.md

 ```

 ## Taxes calculator
-For the tax calculation module, I used polymorphism by creating a class for each category so that I can easily manage the percentage of the tax
+For the tax calculation module, I used polymorphism by creating a class for each category so that I can easily manage the tax percentage:

 - Category.java (Interface)
 - Basic.java
 - Book.java
 - FoodBeverage.java

-Also for the discount coupons calculation I have used polymorphism, currently the system accepte only one, the "GIFT5" discount for books.
+Also for the discount coupons calculation I  used polymorphism, currently the system accepte only one, the "GIFT5" discount for books.

 - Coupon.java (Interface)
 - CouponGift5.java